-(1) This section applies to a person only if-

-- (a) the person is registered as the service provider for a residential service; or - (b) the person is an applicant; or - (c) the chief executive reasonably considers the person is an associate of a service provider and the person has given the chief executive a signed consent to a criminal history check. - (2) On receiving a written request from the chief executive, the commissioner of the police service must give the chief executive a criminal history report about the person. - (3) The report must be prepared from information in the commissioner's possession or to which the commissioner has access.
+- (1) This section applies to a person only if- - (a) the person is registered as the service provider for a residential service; or - (b) the person is an applicant; or - (c) the chief executive reasonably considers the person is an associate of a service provider and the person has given the chief executive a signed consent to a criminal history check. - (2) On receiving a written request from the chief executive, the commissioner of the police service must give the chief executive a report about the criminal history of the person. - (3) The report must be prepared from information in the commissioner's possession or to which the commissioner has access. - (4) If the criminal history of the person includes a conviction recorded against the person, the report must be written.